DVOA1/pydatapack/README.md

 ![LOGO](assets/logo.png "Pydatapack logo")

-## Packcreator.py Documentation
+## Pydatapack Documentation

 ### Overview
-`packcreator.py` is a Python script designed to facilitate the creation and management of Minecraft datapacks.
+**Pydatapack** is a Python script designed to facilitate the creation and management of Minecraft datapacks.

 ### Classes and Methods